hax-org/website/readme.md

 * Let's keep third party stuff in node_modules, if possible
 * Try to cut down on long files by using `_includes`

+## Deployment

+The site is hosted on Netlify, with CI.
+Any changes to the `master` branch on Github will automatically show up on the website.